MicrosoftDocs/cognitive-toolkit-docs/articles/Using-TensorBoard-for-Visualization.md

         label_var: reader_train.streams.labels
     }
 ```
-For demostration purpose only, this example outputs image data stored in model input and displays it in tensorboard.
+For demonstration purpose only, this example outputs image data stored in model input and displays it in tensorboard.
 Users can use TensorBoard to display any images store in a NDArray.
 ```python
     for epoch in range(max_epochs):
         sample_count = 0